Nagendra1997/dummypy/README.md

 $ sudo ./install.sh

 ```
-A C++ test file can be used to send and recieve messages.
+A C/C++ test file can be used to send and recieve messages.

 ```bash
 $ g++ test.cpp -o testmesibo -lmesibo64